craftcms/docs/docs/4.x/dev/controller-actions.md

 `fields[...]` | [Custom field](#custom-fields) values.
 `parentId` | The ID of the parent entry, if it belongs to a structure section.
 `postDate` | The post date for the entry.
 (Defaults to the current post date, or the current time.)
-`provisional` | Updates the current user’s provisional draft (in the CP, this correlates to an auto-save).
+`provisional` | Updates the current user’s provisional draft (in the control panel, this correlates to an auto-save).
 `revisionNotes` | Notes that should be stored on the new entry revision.
 `sectionId` | The ID of the section the entry will be created in.
 (Only for new entries.
 User must have appropriate permissions.)
 `siteId` | The ID of the site to save the entry in.